Flat die-line template on a designer desk with design tools

 Use this print-ready checklist to prepare egg carton artwork that approves faster, avoids common mistakes, and delivers cleaner first-pass proofs.

-If your team wants faster approvals, start with better file hygiene.
+If your team wants faster carton approvals, start with better file hygiene and clearer decision ownership.

-In carton projects, delays usually come from small preventable issues: missing fonts, weak contrast, unclear hierarchy, or unstructured panel logic.
+In custom egg carton projects, delays usually come from small preventable issues: missing fonts, weak contrast, unclear panel hierarchy, unsupported claims, or artwork that was designed before the production format was confirmed.

-This checklist is built to help marketing and design teams deliver production-ready files with fewer surprises.
+This checklist is built to help marketing, design, procurement, and operations teams deliver production-ready files with fewer proofing surprises.

 1) Confirm strategic essentials first